OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/file-payment-consents.md

 * ConsentId.
 * CreationDateTime the file-payment-consent resource was created.
-* StatusCode, StatusReason and StatusUpdateDateTime of the file-payment-consent resource.
+* Status, StatusReason and StatusUpdateDateTime of the file-payment-consent resource.
 * CutOffDateTime Behaviour is explained in Payment Initiation API Profile, Section - [Payment Restrictions -> CutOffDateTime Behaviour](../../profiles/payment-initiation-api-profile.md#cutoffdatetime-behaviour).
 * Charges array - for the breakdown of applicable ASPSP charges.
 * Post successful PSU Authentication, an ASPSP may provide `Debtor/Name` in the Payment Order Consent Response, even when the Payer didn't provide the Debtor Account via PISP.